-Written By ESR News Blog Editor Thomas Ahearn The United States economy added 164,000 jobs in April 2018 while the unemployment rate edged down to 3.9 percent during the month, according to the Employment Situation report released by the U.S. Department of Labor’s (DOL) Bureau of Labor Statistics (BLS).Continue reading "June 2018 Employment Situation Report Shows U.S. Economy Adds 164,000 Jobs and Unemployment Rate Falls to 3.9 Percent in April 2018"
+Written By ESR News Blog Editor Thomas Ahearn The United States economy added 213,000 jobs in June 2018 while the unemployment rate rose to 4.0 percent during the month, according to the Employment Situation report released by the U.S. Department of Labor’s (DOL) Bureau of Labor Statistics (BLS).Continue reading "June 2018 Employment Situation Report Shows U.S. Economy Added 213,000 Jobs During Month"